p-lambda/dsir/README.md

 Compute needed:
 - 1 CPU node
-- a decent amount of RAM (at least 64GB - need to hold a couple floats per example in memory)
+- a decent amount of RAM (at least 64GB - need to hold 2 floats per example in memory)
-- a high number of cores (parallelism on a file level.
-For best performance, use as many CPU cores as data files)
+- a high number of cores.
+The data selection speed scales linearly with the CPU cores.

 ![DSIR figure](fig1.png)